ocaml/v2.ocaml.org/site/learn/tutorials/get_up_and_running.md

     The elisp that I use for my `init.el` is listed after the `oasis` tutorial at the end of this post.

-7. There are no full blown IDEs for OCaml, learn `emacs`, `vim`.
+7. There are no full blown IDEs for OCaml.
+You have some options though:

+* Learn `emacs`, `vim`.
+* Use `vscode` and the [reasonml extension](https://github.com/reasonml-editor/vscode-reasonml).
+It supports both OCaml and Reason (an OCaml-to-Javascript superset and compiler created and maintained by Facebook).
+Provides syntax highlighting, autocompletion, navigation, static analysis features and more.
+Uses merlin and other useful tools in the background.
-Also `Sublime Text` has a merlin plugin, if you're already familiar with Sublime Text then just stick with it, merlin is really what matters here.
+* `Sublime Text` has a merlin plugin, if you're already familiar with Sublime Text then just stick with it, merlin is really what matters here.